Calvinverse/calvinverse.docs/src/documentation/index.md

-The different resources can be combined into a [relatively simple](example-minimal-build-system.html) or small build system which may consist of only a few machines, or they may be combined into a far more [complicated environment](example-complete-build-system.html) which consist of many different services for those cases where the build workflow is more complex.
+The different resources can be combined into a [relatively simple](example-minimal-build-system.html) or small build system which may consist of only a few machines, or they may be combined into a far more [complicated environment](example-complete-build-system.html) which consists of many different services for those cases where the build workflow is more complex.

 The code in the repositories will either create a [Hyper-V](https://en.wikipedia.org/wiki/Hyper-V) virtual machine image or a [Docker](https://www.docker.com/) container.
-If however a different virtualization platform is desired changes can be made to the [Packer](https://packer.io) configurations relatively easy to change the type of images that are generated.
+However a different virtualization platform is desired changes can be made to the [Packer](https://packer.io) configurations relatively easy to change the type of images that are generated.